 Observing the Classroom

-- When it is determined that the Pre-Student Teacher is capable of classroom leadership, we encourage the Cooperating Teacher require the Pre-Student Teacher to plan a minimum of two lessons.
-A Cooperating Teacher is asked to use their professional judgment on what they believe the Pre-Student Teacher is proficient in doing.
-Please keep in mind that teacher candidates are in the midpoint of the Professional Education Sequence so we encourage the Pre-Student Teachers to seek every opportunity to build their classroom skills, when allowed by their Cooperating Teachers.
+When it is determined that the Teacher Candidate in Pre-Student Teaching is capable of classroom leadership, we ask the Cooperating Teacher permit the Teacher Candidate in Pre-Student Teaching to plan and deliver a minimum of two lessons.
+A Cooperating Teacher is asked to use their professional judgment on what they believe the Teacher Candidate in Pre-Student Teaching is proficient in doing.
+Please keep in mind that teacher candidates are in the midpoint of the Professional Education Sequence, so the lesson delivery may be scaffolded to provide increased support.

-- A Cooperating Teacher may choose to team teach with their Pre-Student Teacher, or have the teacher candidate instruct small groups.
-A Cooperating Teacher may choose to have the Pre-Student Teacher deliver a lesson that has been planned by the Cooperating Teacher, School District, or have the Pre-Student Teacher write an original lesson plan.
-In any situation, the Pre-Student Teacher is required to present the Cooperating Teacher with a typed lesson plan within an agreed upon time frame prior to the lesson being delivered.
-This is done to assure the Cooperating Teacher that the Pre-Student Teacher has fully gone through and prepared for the lesson they are delivering (thus, Teacher Candidates must retype any lesson that the Cooperating Teacher may hand off to a Pre-Student Teacher that is a part of the School Districts materials).
+A Cooperating Teacher may choose to team teach with their Teacher Candidate in Pre-Student Teaching, implement the Co-Teaching methods and strategies, or have the teacher candidate instruct small groups.
+A Cooperating Teacher may choose to have the Teacher Candidate in Pre-Student Teaching deliver a lesson that has been planned by the Cooperating Teacher, School District, or have the Teacher Candidate in Pre-Student Teaching write an original lesson plan.
+In any situation, the Teacher Candidate in Pre-Student Teaching is required to present the Cooperating Teacher with a typed lesson plan within an agreed upon time frame prior to the lesson being delivered.
+This is done to assure the Cooperating Teacher that the Teacher Candidate in Pre-Student Teaching has fully gone through and prepared for the lesson they are delivering (thus, Teacher Candidates must retype any lesson that the Cooperating Teacher may hand off to a Teacher Candidate in Pre-Student Teaching that is a part of the School Districts materials).
 Teacher Candidates should have the necessary skill level to deliver a lesson independently.

-- Any lesson that a Pre-Student Teacher presents should not be dominated by a movie, video or pre-programmed CD/DVD.
-As supplemental material to the teaching of the assigned curriculum standards, a Pre-Student Teacher may use classroom approved video clips, Cooperating Teacher sanctioned materials, or electronic presentations (if the presentation is the original work of the Pre-Student Teacher).
+Please note that any lesson that a Teacher Candidate in Pre-Student Teaching presents should not be dominated by a movie, video or pre-programmed CD/DVD.
+As supplemental material to the teaching of the assigned curriculum standards, a Teacher Candidate in Pre-Student Teaching may use classroom approved video clips, Cooperating Teacher sanctioned materials or electronic presentations (if the presentation is the original work of the Teacher Candidate in Pre-Student Teaching).

 - Observations - Student Teaching Experiences (General Education and Special Education)